Asyncify lets synchronous C or C++ code interact with asynchronous JavaScript. This allows things like:

 ASYNCIFY_ADD

-are added after doing the normal whole-program analysis.
+processed like the imports.
 This is mostly useful

 if you use ASYNCIFY_IGNORE_INDIRECT